ibois-epfl/augmented-carpentry/README.md

 [section_test_vector]
 prime_number = 2 3 5 7 11 13
 ```
+### Pre-Compiled headers
+AC uses a precompile header `aiacpch.h` to the project to shorten compilation time for headers that you rarely modify such as stdb library, opencv etc..
+Add to `aiacpch.h` every big header you do not use often.
+Include at the very top `#include "aiacpch.h"` of every `.cpp` file.

 ### Layers
 Layers are the main component of the framework.
 Each layer gets stacked and executed in that order.
 Each layer represents a different unit e.g. TSLAM, camera access, 3Drender, etc. Each layer has events where code can be injected in the loop and custom events.